-Icon n Behavior Stop Execute script Stop Click the Stop icon to cancel the execution of the currently running query.
+Icon Behavior Shortcut Stop Execute script Click the Stop icon to cancel the execution of the currently running query.
+Click the Execute script icon to either execute or refresh the query highlighted in the SQL editor panel.
+Click the down arrow to access other execution options: • Add a check next to Auto rollback on error? to instruct the server to automatically roll back a transaction if an error occurs during the transaction. • Add a check next to Auto commit? to instruct the server to automatically commit each transaction.
+Any changes made by the transaction will be visible to others, and durable in the event of a crash.
 Explain Click the Explain icon to view an explanation plan for the current query.
 The result of the EXPLAIN is displayed graphically on the Explain tab of the output panel, and in text form on the Data Output tab.
 F7